-Properly preparing your home before surgery wil 1 make your life easier and safer during your recover y.
+Properly preparing your home before surgery will make your life easier and safer during your recovery.

-- Remove all throw rugs. - □ Arrange furniture to accommodate a walker. - ☐ Make sure furniture is sturdy, with armrests.
-(When you sit, your hips should be higher than your knees.) - □ Prepare a room on the main living level. - Make sure the height of your bed's mattress is about 2-4 inches taller than your knees. - □ Get a nightlight. - Install handrails on indoor and outdoor stairs. - □ Install non-skid strips on stairs, if they can be considered slippery. - ☐ Keep regularly used items and clothing within easy reach. - ☐ Set up a work/hobby station. - ☐ Stock up on easily prepared, nutritional foods. - □ On your walker, use an apron with several pockets, walker tray or a walker bag to make your walker more useful and you more independent.
+- □ Remove all throw rugs. - □ Arrange furniture to accommodate a walker. - Make sure furniture is sturdy, with armrests.
+(When you sit, your knees should not be higher than your hips.) - Prepare a room on the main living level. - Make sure the height of your bed's mattress is about 2-4 inches taller than your knees. - □ Get a nightlight. - \square Install handrails on indoor and outdoor stairs. - Install non-skid strips on stairs, if they can be considered slippery. - Keep regularly used items and clothing within easy reach. - □ Set up a work/hobby station. - □ Stock up on easily prepared, nutritional foods.

+- On your walker, use an apron with several pockets, walker tray or a walker bag to make your walker more useful and to make you more independent.

-- Be aware of pets
+- □ Be aware of pets.

-- □ Obtain needed durable medical equipment (DME)- see pages 6-7
+- □ Obtain needed durable medical equipment (DME) - see pages 6-7.

 - □ Prepare your bathroom and toilet.

 - □ Other